 A major feather in the TEFL cap is that certification never expires.
 Once certified, you’re recognized for life as a holder of that accreditation.
 This differs from the vast majority of alternative professions, which require recertification examinations every few years.

-TEFL certification benefit #7: Enhancing Teaching Skills
+TEFL certification benefit #7: Remote work opportunities

 Ready to swap your office cubicle for a hammock on a tropical beach?
 Or maybe you’d rather work in your PJs from the comfort of your couch.
 TEFL courses are your ticket to the world of remote work.
 By equipping you with all the skills needed to teach English as a foreign language, TEFL courses open up opportunities to work from literally anywhere in the world.
 All you need is a reliable internet connection and a laptop.
 So, if you’re dreaming of a job that comes with freedom, flexibility, and the chance to explore new cultures (even virtually), then a TEFL course might just be your perfect match.